CyberSecuriTim/osticket-installation/README.md

 Open the [Installation Files](https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) Google Drive directory within the VM and begin downloading and installing the osTicket software dependencies.
 </h2>
 <p>
-  This installation file directory contains the offline version of all the dependencies to ensure a consistent version being used for all the files.
+  This installation file directory contains the offline version of all the dependencies to ensure a consistent version is being used for all the files everytime this lab is done.
+  - From the installation files:
+    - Download and install VC_redist.x86.exe
+    - Download and install MySQL 5.5.62
 </p>